ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>A chance of rain showers.
+         <h3>Wednesday Night</h3>A slight chance of rain showers before 7pm, then a slight chance of showers and thunderstorms between 7pm and 1am, then a
+         chance of showers and thunderstorms.
 Mostly cloudy, with a low around 59.
-East southeast wind around 5 mph.<br></div>
+Southeast wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of rain showers before 1pm, then a chance of showers and thunderstorms.
+         <h3>Thursday</h3>A chance of showers and thunderstorms.
 Partly sunny, with a high near 79.
-South
-         southeast wind around 8 mph.<br></div>
+South southeast wind around 7 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>A chance of showers and thunderstorms.
-Mostly cloudy, with a low around 63.
-South wind around 7 mph.<br></div>
+         <h3>Thursday Night</h3>A chance of showers and thunderstorms before 7pm, then a chance of showers and thunderstorms.
+Mostly cloudy, with a low around
+         62. South wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Showers and thunderstorms.
-Mostly cloudy, with a high near 76.
-South wind 6 to 9 mph, with gusts as high as 18 mph.<br></div>
+         <h3>Friday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms likely.
+Mostly cloudy, with a high near 74.
+         South wind around 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>Showers and thunderstorms.
+         <h3>Friday Night</h3>Showers and thunderstorms likely.
 Mostly cloudy, with a low around 60.
-South southeast wind around 8 mph.<br></div>
+Southeast wind around 7 mph.<br></div>
    </p>
 </div>